yogthesharma/yogthesharma/README.md

 - 👋 Hi, I’m Yog Sharma.
 - 👀 I’m interested in Frontend Development.
-- 🌱 I’m currently learning data-strutures and algos.
+- 🌱 I’m currently learning data-structures and algos.

 <!---
 yogthesharma/yogthesharma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.